-16. Recreation Less Than Significant Potentially With Less Than Significant Mitigation Significant No Would the Project: Impact Incorporated Impact Impact a.
-Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
-Does the project include recreational facilities or |X|require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
+16. Recreation Would the Project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a.
+Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b.
+Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? $\boxtimes$ a.
+Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?